bachelor-2014/report/v2/tracking.md

 a filter.
 4. Binary image is extracted based on color segmentation, not motion nor shape.
-5. Further morphology is used on the binary image, to account for "holes" in the blob.
+5. Morphology is used on the binary image, to account for "holes" in the blob.
-6. Droplets matching the size of the droplet is selected.
+6. Droplets matching the size and color of the droplet is selected.
 7. Of these the largest droplet is chosen as the one to be tracked.

 Architectually, most of this is very specific to computer vision, and